 Types of Air Conditioning Coil Cleaner

 There are many types of coil cleaner in the market that you can get hold of.
-Some are dedicated for evaporator coil or the condensing coil.
+Some are dedicated for AC evaporator coils or condensing coils.
 Try to get one that do not require you to rinse the coil after using it.
 Make sure they are not acidic or else they may damage the pipe or coil.
 Read the instructions carefully and ensure that they can be used for air conditioning applications.

 Some of the coil cleaner in the market.